9001/copyparty/README.md

 ideas for context to include in bug reports

+in general, commandline arguments (and config file if any)

 if something broke during an upload (replacing FILENAME with a part of the filename that broke):
 ```
 journalctl -aS '48 hour ago' -u copyparty | grep -C10 FILENAME | tee bug.log
 ```

+if there's a wall of base64 in the log (thread stacks) then please include that, especially if you run into something freezing up or getting stuck, for example `OperationalError('database is locked')` -- alternatively you can visit `/?stack` to see the stacks live, so http://127.0.0.1:3923/?stack for example

 # building